How to Play Table Tennis with the Perfect Forehand Loop

-The first stage of executing a forehand loop is addressing your setup — these are the preparations you make to play an effective forehand loop.
-As soon as your opponent strikes the ball, you must adopt your setup without hesitation before the ball reaches you, or else you’ll fail to play the loop.
+The first stage of executing a table tennis forehand loop is addressing your setup — these are the preparations you make to play an effective forehand loop.
+As soon as your opponent strikes the ball, you must adapt your setup without hesitation before the ball reaches you, or you’ll fail to play the loop.

 Here is a breakdown of the key characteristics (for right-handed players):

 - Your right leg should be in line with the direction of the ball